 Text Recognition Operations¶

-This chapter introduces how to use OCR to assist with interface operations.
-In situations such as gaming applications, conventional interface selectors may not be usable.
-In this case, you can choose to use OCR methods for operations.
-OCR recognition methods only support checking if elements exist, clicking, taking screenshots, and other operations.
-The OCR backend library supports using paddleocr, easyocr, and custom HTTP backend interfaces.
+This section introduces how to use OCR (Optical Character Recognition) to assist with interface operations.
+In scenarios such as games or certain applications, conventional UI selectors may not be available.
+In such cases, you can use OCR-based methods for interaction.
+The OCR recognition method currently supports only operations like checking element existence, clicking, screenshotting, etc. Supported OCR backend libraries include paddleocr, easyocr, and custom HTTP backend interfaces.

-Before using OCR recognition methods, you need to set up the OCR backend.
-You need to install the dependency libraries in advance.
+Before using OCR recognition, you must first configure the OCR backend.
+You are required to install the necessary dependencies in advance.

 Attention

-Using paddleocr as the backend, with a screenshot quality of 80, using GPU acceleration.
+Use paddleocr as the backend, with screenshot quality set to 80 and GPU acceleration enabled:

 d.setup_ocr_backend("paddleocr", quality=80, use_gpu=True, drop_score=0.85, use_space_char=True)

-Using easyocr as the backend, with a screenshot quality of 80, recognizing Simplified Chinese and English.
+Use easyocr as the backend, recognizing Simplified Chinese and English, with screenshot quality set to 80:

 d.setup_ocr_backend("easyocr", ["ch_sim", "en"], quality=80)